ossf/wg-globalcyberpolicy/docs/CRA/stewards-playbook.md

 <small>Table 3: List of cybersecurity authorities</small>

 These authorities will have a crucial role in ensuring that PDEs placed on the EU market comply with the requirements set by the CRA.
-The cooperation with these organizations and, implicitly, the communication between the authorities and the open source communities are representing the essence of the steward role.
-In this way, stewards are providing support and guidance for software having commercial intent (which means that it is targeted to be integrated into products and/or services).
+Cooperation with these organisations, and the communication between authorities and open source communities, are therefore an important part of the steward role.
+Stewards should be prepared to communicate with market surveillance authorities (MSAs) and to provide relevant information about the FOSS projects they support.
+As a practical matter, stewards should:

+- Designate a contact point for communications with MSAs;
+- Keep relevant project and steward documentation easy to access;
+- Maintain an up-to-date description of the projects they support and the role they play in those projects;
+- Keep their cybersecurity policy and related procedures available;
+- Define who is responsible for coordinating responses to requests from authorities;
+- Keep records of significant communications and actions taken in response; and
+- Coordinate with project maintainers and other relevant contributors when a request concerns a specific FOSS project.

+Stewards should also have a process for responding to requests and for identifying when legal or regulatory expertise is needed.
+This playbook provides practical recommendations for preparing for these interactions and is not intended to replace legal advice or the procedures applicable to market surveillance authorities.
+Stewards provide support and guidance for FOSS intended for use in commercial activities, such as integration into commercial products or services.

 #### 2.2 The EU SRP and National CSIRT designation